 There are many conditions that surgeons look after.
 Sometimes, some of these conditions require surgery but many do not.
 A responsible surgeon knows when to operate but more importantly, when not to operate.
 My approach to every case is based on your history and physical findings first and foremost.
 Once I have made a complete assessment of your case, I will clearly explain why or why not an operation is recommended.
 I pride myself on clear, plain English communication with my patients and I welcome questions from you to help understand your condition and the treatment options.
 Ultimately, it is always your choice about whether you have an operation or not.

 I have clinical appointments at both public and private hospitals.
 I treat public and private patients.
 My public hospitals that I operate at are Blacktown / Mt Druitt Hospital and Hawkesbury Hospital.
-My private hospitals that I operate at are Hospital for Specialist Surgery (HSS), Hawkesbury Hospital and Norwest Private Hospital.
+My private hospitals that I operate at are Lakeview Private Hospital, Hawkesbury Hospital and Norwest Private Hospital.